 Here’s a story.
 During a training program, a student showed everyone pictures of his 2-year-old twin daughters (adorable) and his beautiful wife.
 Once outside during the first break, he lit up a cigarette.
 It was hard to believe that he hadn’t heard that smoking wasn’t a healthy choice, but there was some Belief that kept him smoking and information hadn’t enabled him to quit.
 My job became helping him reprioritize his Hierarchy.

 He threw his cigarette, and the entire pack, away; he called me 6 years later to tell me he still wasn’t smoking.
-That one Facilitative Question brought him to his Witness place and enabled him to use his own criteria for discovery and change.
-I helped him shift his Hhierarchy to and move ‘Be healthy for kids’ up on the scale.
-By enabling him to find his own unconscious drivers, I helped him make his own change.
+That one Facilitative Question brought him to his Witness place and enabled him to use his own criteria for discovery and change and put his children high up in his conscious thinking.
+By enabling him to observe himself to find his own unconscious drivers, I helped him make his own change.
 If I told him cigarettes were unhealthy, I’d be challenging his Identity about his choices and trying to shove information into an unknown Hierarchy, certainly to meet with resistance.

 Conventional: Do you think it’s time for a haircut? or Why do you wear your hair that way?

-Telling someone they need a haircut, or asking them if they noticed they need a haircut, or giving them an article on new types of hair styles – all based on your own need to convice your CP to change – will cause defensiveness and distrust.
+Telling someone they need a haircut, or asking them if they noticed they need a haircut, or giving them an article on new types of hair styles – all based on your own need to convince your CP to change – will cause defensiveness and distrust.

-How would you know if it were time to reconsider your hairstyle?
+Facilitative Question: How would you know if it were time to reconsider your hairstyle?

 Until your audience is able to accomplish this, they will hear you through biased ears, maintain their barriers, and engender trust only with those who they feel aligned with – omitting a large audience of those who may need you.
 Stop using your own biases to engender trust: facilitate your CPs in changing themselves.
 Then the choice of the best solution becomes a consequence of a system that is ready, willing, and able to adopt Excellence.
 And they’ll trust you because you helped them help themselves.

-Sharon Drew Morgen January 29th, 2018
+Sharon Drew Morgen June 1st, 2020